 If this sounds like you – try to get an outside perspective: Imagine someone you love unconditionally (a bff, your spouse, your kids) had a dream.
 How would you support them in reaching their goals?
 Now show yourself the same support and love.

 How many of you have pushed so hard to meet a deadline or accomplish a goal that you actually end up falling on your face right before the finish line?

 Maybe you caught a cold days before a huge presentation or just felt too anxious or burnt out to be creative for one more minute.
 This, my friend, is the result of not enough self-care.
 Sure, there is a season of hustle for all of us, and there might be a time when you are getting by on a little less sleep and a little more coffee than usual.
 But living like this long-term is only gonna get you further and further from the result you are looking for.

-If this sounds like you – start by creating your ideal schedule for meeting your next goal.
-Think of all of the tasks and to-dos that are absolutely necessary for making the goal happen and develop a timeline for getting them done.
+If this sounds like you – start by creating your ideal schedule for meeting your private practice goal.
+Think of all of the tasks and to-dos that are absolutely necessary for making your dream practice happen and develop a timeline for getting it done.
 Now, go back through and add several self-care days into your timeline.
 Build this into your goal and have it scheduled from the beginning.
 Yes, this may add on days or weeks to your end goals.
 But, there’s no use trying so hard, if you’re just going to fail right before you succeed.

 Which camp or camps do you fall into?
 Now that you know why you're not following through how will you go about fixing it?